Let's Go Shopping :D

 to chuck in your day hiking rucksack - some form of emergency shelter could save your life in a bad situation

 While it felt grim at the time, this tiny, 300g shelter provided me with over 2°C heat difference compared to outside the shelter (that's more than many of my tents can provide).
-Combined with movement and eating, I was able to avoid hyperthermia for over 9 hours despite being wet, and could have gone longer in a real emergency situation, if I didn't have a choice!
-Survival is never going to be easy, but something like this gives you more of a fighting chance
+Combined with movement and eating, I was able to avoid hypothermia for over 9 hours despite being wet, and could have gone longer in a real emergency situation, if I didn't have a choice!
+Survival is never going to be easy, but something like this gives you more of a fighting chance.
+See me using it here

 |